My Parish Family

 on

-Together, with Fr.
-Mike, we explore the reality of Christ’s true presence in the Eucharist.
+As we reach the conclusion of the section on the first commandment, we end by taking a closer look at agnosticism and graven images.
 Fr.
-Mike unpacks what actually happens during the celebration of the sacrifice of the Eucharist, specifically, transubstantiation.
-He explains that during the Consecration, the whole substance of bread and wine becomes the whole substance of the Body and Blood of Christ.
-Today’s readings are Catechism paragraphs 1373-1377.
+Mike unpacks the different forms that agnosticism can take.
+He also examines the veneration of images and their relation to the first commandment.
+Today’s readings are Catechism paragraphs 2127-2141.
 This episode has been found to be in conformity with the Catechism by the Institute on the Catechism, under the Subcommittee on the Catechism, USCCB.
 For the complete reading plan, visit ascensionpress.com/ciy Please note: The Catechism of the Catholic Church contains adult themes that may not be suitable for children - parental discretion is advised.

 Read more >>